dewenni/ESP32-Jarolift-Controller/README.md

 - **Support for up to 6 Roller Shutter Groups:**
 define shutter groups to control several shutters at once

+- **Timer function***
+stand alone timer function with fixed time, sunrise or sunset as trigger.

 Experimental version.
 Use at your own risk.
 For private/educational use only.
 (Keeloq algorithm licensed only to TI Microcontrollers) This project is not affiliated in any way with the vendor of the Jarolift components.